aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/bookmarks/update/_index.md

 weight: 30
 ---

-This REST API allows you to update the bookmark text and returns updated bookmark data in XML/JSON format.
+This REST API updates a `Bookmark`.

 The description of the important parameters of the API is given below:

 |Property Name|Type|Description|
 | :- | :- | :- |